Last updated: May 14, 2026

 Disclosure and Verification

-This guide is for teams deciding which fields to include in a form.
-I work on FORMLOVA, so the workflow examples use FORMLOVA directly.
-I checked official guidance from the W3C Design System, W3C WAI, MDN, Google Forms, and Microsoft Forms on May 1, 2026.
+The author works on FORMLOVA, so the workflow examples use FORMLOVA.
+Guidance from the W3C Design System, W3C WAI, WCAG 2.2, MDN, Google Forms, and Microsoft Forms was checked on May 13, 2026 and folded into this 29-field-type reference.
 Treat this as product and form-design guidance, not legal advice for privacy, hiring, healthcare, finance, or regulated workflows.